- Home

 Press Releases

-About WFPL: The Watertown Free Public Library provides access to a wide variety of popular materials, resources, services, and programs that fulfill the informational, cultural, and recreational needs of Watertown and surrounding communities.
-Our Library works to create an environment that attracts and welcomes users of all ages and abilities.
-For more, visit watertownlib.org.
+The Watertown Free Public Library provides access to a wide variety of popular materials, resources, services, and programs that fulfill the informational, cultural, and recreational needs of Watertown and surrounding communities.
+Our Library works to create an environment that attracts and welcomes users of all ages and abilities. watertownlib.org

 ###